Discovery (Daft Punk album): Legacy

 In 2005, Pitchfork named Discovery the 12th-best album of 2000–2004.
 It was later named the third-best of the decade by Pitchfork, the 12th-best by Rhapsody, and the fourth-best by Resident Advisor.
-In 2012, Rolling Stone ranked Discovery 8th on its 2012 list of the 30 greatest EDM albums and included it at number 236 in its 2020 list of the "500 Greatest Albums of All Time".
-It was included on BBC Radio 1's Masterpieces in December 2009, highlighting its growing standing over the decade.
-In 2023, British GQ ranked Discovery as the sixth-best electronic album of all time.
-In 2024, Apple Music included Discovery at number 23 on their "100 Best Albums" list.
+In 2012, Rolling Stone ranked Discovery the 8th-best EDM album and included it at number 236 in its 2020 list of the "500 Greatest Albums of All Time".
+It was included on BBC Radio 1's Masterpieces in December 2009 In 2023, British GQ named Discovery the sixth-best electronic album.

 In 2015, Vice named Discovery the greatest dance album, writing: "When some extraterrestrial race looks back on the artifacts of 21st century dance music, if Discovery isn’t the most importantly examined fossil, it will at least be the soundtrack to their research. [...]
 Daft Punk brought electronic dance music to the forefront of modern pop culture, gifting the masses with something that wasn’t just infectious, but for many, lifechanging."
+In 2024, Apple Music included Discovery at number 23 on their "100 Best Albums" list.